 One of the most effective ways of ensuring safety in the workplace is to always have a comprehensive fire plan in place.
 Your employer should be sure all employees are fully instructed and understand the rules of fire safety.
 Fire drills should be done on a set schedule so that all employees know where all of the escape routes are and the general fire safety procedures.
-Your employer can reduce any chances of injury or loss of life related to workplace fires by implementing such a program.
+Your employer can reduce any chances of injury or loss of life-related to workplace fires by implementing such a program.

-appliances or other items plugged into them and become overloaded resulting in a fire.
+Power strips are notorious for causing fires.
+We see strips that have too many computers, phone chargers, appliances or other items plugged into them and become overloaded resulting in a fire.
 If you see power strips, simply contact your employer and ask them to remove them for your safety and the safety of your co-workers.

 Cleaning chemicals can be very dangerous and toxic.
 Some actually emit dangerous vapors that are flammable.
 If your building had faulty wiring, just one spark could ignite flammable vapors causing a mixture of flames and toxic vapors.
-Make sure your employer has fires extinguishers throughout the office.
+Make sure your employer has fire extinguishers throughout the office.
 You and your co-workers should be trained to use fire extinguishers correctly in case of any fire for your safety and the safety of others.

-If you have been injured in your workplace because of fire or toxic vapors, you will need a Personal Injury Lawyer.
+If you have been injured in your workplace because of fire or toxic vapors, you will need a Chicago Personal Injury Lawyer.

 Contact The Horwitz Law Group today at 312-641-9200 for a Free Consultation.